ssricardo/anki-plugins/anki-markdown/README.md

 ### Card Edition

 In the editor there is a button *Markdown* to activate/deactivate the **Markdown mode**.
-When enabled this will *tell* Anki that the text being edited is pre-formatted and should not be *escaped*.
+When enabled this will *tell* Anki that the text being edited is a plain text and should not be *escaped*.
 Otherwise, Anki converts the text to HTML (For instance, line breaks become `<br>` tags).
 The default **shortcut** is *Ctrl+Shift+K* (may be changed in Configurations).

 This won't convert the Markdown to HTML yet!